Main ContentWeb Accessibility Recognition Scheme

 Winners will be notified in early April 2015.

-Please complete the Application Form(s) [Website Stream] [Mobile Stream] and return it together with supporting documents to the Office of the Government Chief Information Officer in person or by post to the following address on or before 31 December 2014:
+Please refer Guide to Application, Leaflet and complete the Application Form(s) [Website Stream] [Mobile Stream] and return it together with supporting documents to the Office of the Government Chief Information Officer in person or by post to the following address on or before 31 December 2014:

 Web Accessibility Campaign Programme Office